NickDarvey/FSharp.Data.DACFx.MSBuild/README.md

        Users might want to use SQL Server in a Docker container which will probably need a username and password, not just a server.
  - [ ] Publish only the database that changes.
        If you have multiple SSDT projects and make a change to one, both databases will be published with the current implementation.

+## FAQ
+### What?!
+I need a database to compile my code?
+Requiring a local database to compile my app code did feel a little off to me at first too.
+I realized though that:
+* I always have a local database accessible, even during continuous integration.
+  At some point, I want to run integration tests or run my code for real, so there's always been a local database (even if that's one running in Docker.
+* I prefer finding out that I broke something

+Yes, it'd be cool if `FSharp.Data.SqlClient` supported pulling the schema right out of a DACPAC, but it doesn't.

+Also if you're the type that likes splitting their app code and database schema into separate repositories, this probably isn't a project for you.
+However I will try and evangelize [vertical slicing](https://blogs.msdn.microsoft.com/progressive_development/2009/03/27/motley-says-vertical-slices-sounds-like-something-you-do-to-salami/) to you.